ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/issuing_an_asset.md

 ### Objective {#objective}

 For the purpose of this exercise, I will emit **BlockchainProgramming** coins.
-Owners of such coins will be able to download the Part 3 of this book just by sending them back to me.

-Don’t worry, the Part 3 will be available for everyone, but first to owners of **BlockchainProgramming** coins.I will send coins to people that gave me a tip, listed on the book’s website [http://blockchainprogramming.azurewebsites.net/](http://blockchainprogramming.azurewebsites.net/)
+I will send coins to people that gave me a tip, listed on the book’s website [http://blockchainprogramming.azurewebsites.net/](http://blockchainprogramming.azurewebsites.net/)

-You’ll get 1 coin every **0.004 BTC** you sent me + 1 coin if you added kind words.Let’s see how I would code such feature.
+You will get 1 BlockchainProgramming coin for every **0.004 BTC** you sent me + 1 coin if you added kind words.
+Let’s see how I would code such feature.

 ### Issuance Coin {#issuance-coin}